Glauco Mattoso: Career

 In the 1970s, he participated in the cultural resistance to the military dictatorship through the group of Poesia Marginal.
 In addition to editing the poetic-pamphlet fanzine Jornal Dobrabil, he collaborated in several alternative press periodicals, such as the gay tabloid Lampião and the humorous newspaper O Pasquim.

-In the 1980s, he published works in magazines such as Chiclete com Banana, Tralha, Mil Perigos, SomTrês, Top Rock, Status e Around, essays and literary criticism in Jornal da Tarde, as well as several volumes of poetry and prose.
+In the 1980s, he published works in magazines such as Chiclete com Banana, Tralha, Mil Perigos, SomTrês, Top Rock, Status and Around, essays and literary criticism in Jornal da Tarde, as well as several volumes of poetry and prose.
 In 1982, he edited the Dedo Mingo magazine as a supplement to the Jornal Dobrabil.
 With his pornographic poetry, he joined the Porn Art Movement.

 In the 1990s, glaucoma cost him his vision.
 He left behind his graphics work (comic strip and concrete poetry) to dedicate himself to song lyrics and to phonographic production.
 In 1999, with Jorge Schwartz, he won the Jabuti Prize for his translation of the inaugural work of Jorge Luis Borges, Fervor de Buenos Aires.